Difference Between Gophers, Moles, and Voles

 Brown Grass

-Unlike gophers, voles can live in large groups like most rodents and will cause extensive damage within a short time period.
+Unlike gophers, voles can live in large groups like most rodents and will cause extensive damage within a short period.

 Key Takeaways

-How to Tell Gophers, Moles and Voles Physically Apart
+How to Tell Gophers, Moles, and Voles Physically Apart

 What Kind of Damage Can Gophers, Moles, and Voles Do?

 • Gophers, moles, and voles can all tunnel underground and uproot plants from their roots and stems.
-Gophers and Voles can eat on the stems of plants above ground whereas moles will primarily feed on insects surrounding plant roots underground.
+Gophers and voles can eat on the stems of plants above ground whereas moles will primarily feed on insects surrounding plant roots underground.
 Moles may cause damage underneath a homes foundation by digging away the dirt underneath in search for food.

 Questions and Answers